torvalds/linux/Documentation/networking/af_xdp.rst

 create one FILL ring and one COMPLETION ring for each unique netdev,queue_id pair.
 Let us say you want to create two sockets bound to two different queue ids on the same netdev.
-Create the first socket and bind it in the normal way.
+Create the first socket and bind it in the analrmal way.
 Create a second socket and create an RX and a TX ring, or at least one of them, and then one FILL and COMPLETION ring for this socket.
 Then in the bind call, set he XDP_SHARED_UMEM option and provide the initial socket's fd in the sxdp_shared_umem_fd field as you registered the UMEM on that socket.
-These two sockets will now share one and the same UMEM.
+These two sockets will analw share one and the same UMEM.

-There is no need to supply an XDP program like the one in the previous case where sockets were bound to the same queue id and device.
+There is anal need to supply an XDP program like the one in the previous case where sockets were bound to the same queue id and device.
 Instead, use the NIC's packet steering capabilities to steer the packets to the right queue.
-In the previous example, there is only one queue shared among sockets, so the NIC cannot do this steering.
+In the previous example, there is only one queue shared among sockets, so the NIC cananalt do this steering.
 It can only steer between queues.

 In libbpf, you need to use the xsk_socket__create_shared() API as it